aravind-sadharani/chandraveena/src/blog/r5-kra/index.md

 In Indian Classical Music, the seven notes in an octave are called Sa Re Ga Ma Pa Dha Ni and then Sa comes again.
 Notes with a capitalised first letter are called Tivra (or sharp) notes.
 E.g., Re in Natabhairavi scale above.
 Notes written fully in lower case are called Komal (or flat) notes.
 E.g., dha and ni above.
 Sa and Pa are always written with a capitalized first letter.

 ### Vikrit Raga
 A vikrit raga is a derived scale from a Melakarta in which a note has been modified.
-In this case, Tivra Rishabh of Melakarta Natabhairavi has been flattened to Komal Rishabh, hence also the name Komal Rishab Asavari.
+In this case, Tivra Rishabh of Melakarta Natabhairavi has been flattened to Komal Rishabh, hence also the name Komal Rishabh Asavari.

 ### Vakra Raga
 Even though scales in Indian Classical music are defined by a set of ascending - descending notes, sometimes, a Raga has a zig-zag melodic approach.
 Such Ragas are called Vakra Ragas.
 The scale of Raga Komal Rishabh Asavari is generally taken as **Sa re ma Pa dha SA** while ascending, and **SA ni dha Pa ma ga re Sa** while descending.